 Ame, San et le Lion rouge

-The project Ame, San and the Red Lion is an original theatre production for young audiences (ages 10 and up), created by the company Les FreReBri(des).
-Through the story of a blended family, the play explores the fears and emotions children experience when a new parental figure enters their lives, while also touching on the challenges faced by single mothers, particularly in the Luxembourgish context.
+The project “Ame, San and the Red Lion” is an original theatrical creation for young audiences (ages 10 and up), produced by the company Les FreReBri(des).
+Through the story of a blended family, the play explored the fears and emotions of children facing the arrival of a new parent, while subtly addressing the challenges faced by single mothers, particularly in the Luxembourgish context.

 L C Danser – Warriors 360° - Dance Meets Martial Arts

-Sustainable art as a bridge for social integration in Luxembourg
+© ARKSustainable art as a bridge for social integration in Luxembourg

 Through the project “Sustainable art as a bridge for social integration in Luxembourg,” the non-profit organization ARK uses art as a means of inclusion and empowerment.
 By providing children and families in vulnerable situations, including refugees, with access to art workshops inspired by sustainable techniques, this project promotes their social and cultural integration.